 Sections 5 and 6 set out in detail the financial information referred to in this Prospectus.
 The basis of preparation of the financial information is set out in section 5.
 All references to FY2018, FY2019 and FY2020 appearing in this Prospectus are to the financial years ended or ending 30 June (as relevant), unless otherwise indicated.
+All references to HY2020 and HY2021 appearing in this Prospectus are for the six months ended 31 December 2019 (HY2020) and six months ended 31 December 2020 (HY2021), unless otherwise indicated.
 The Financial Information has been prepared in accordance with the recognition and measurement principles prescribed by the Australian Accounting Standards issued by the Australian Accounting Standards Board, which are consistent with International Financial Reporting Standards (IFRS) and interpretations issued by the International Accounting Standards Board (IASB).
 The Financial Information is presented in an abbreviated form and does not include all of the presentation and disclosures required by the Australian Accounting Standards and other mandatory professional reporting requirements applicable to general purpose financial reports prepared in accordance with the Corporations Act.
 All financial amounts contained in this Prospectus are expressed in Australian currency, unless otherwise stated.
 Any discrepancies between totals and sums of components in tables contained in this Prospectus are due to rounding.